Be sure to also read the special Red Tide Bulletin: Spring 2020

 Water samples were collected 4 times at Santa Monica Pier in January.
 Pseudo-nitzschia "delicatissima" was detected three times (Jan 4, 11, 26), Pseudo-nitzschia "seriata" was detected twice (Jan 4, 11) and Alexandrium spp. were detected once (Jan 26).
 All detections were below the bloom threshold.
 Domoic acid results are not yet available.

 Santa Monica Pier shore station is supported by SCCOOS PI Rebecca Shipe at UCLA.

-Water samples were collected twice at Newport Pier in January.
+Water samples were collected twice at Newport Beach Pier in January.
 Pseudo-nitzschia "delicatissima" and Pseudo-nitzschia "seriata" were detected on each occasion (Jan 4, 11) above bloom levels.
-Alexandrium spp. was not detected and domoic acid results are not yet available.
+Alexandrium spp. were not detected and domoic acid results are not yet available.

 Please note, starting in July 2019, CDPH moved to only reporting Pseudo-nitzschia of the seriata complex and not all Pseudo-nitzschia spp. as previously provided.